Where to Stay in Moorea: The Best Moorea Hotels in 2023

-For an upscale stay, I recommend Manava Beach Resort — a property that has 90 traditional, yet contemporary-styled rooms and bungalows.
+For an upscale hotel, I recommend Manava Beach Resort — a property that has 90 traditional, yet contemporary-styled rooms and bungalows.
 This is where I stayed while on Moorea, as I was craving an over-water experience, and I loved that their amenities included an on-site spa, diving center, infinity pool, and two bars.

-More of a region than a town on the northwest side of Moorea, Hauru is known for its 5-kilometer tourist strip full of shops, restaurants, cafes, boutique hotels, and highly rated scuba diving centers.
+More of a region than a town on the northwest side of Moorea, Hauru is known for its tourist strip full of shops, restaurants, cafes, boutique hotels, and highly rated scuba diving centers.
 Additionally, it’s said that the northwest of Moorea is home to some of the best beaches, such as Hauru Beach, so if you’re looking for long relaxing days on the sand, Hauru is the place for you.

 Where to Stay in Hauru